Does Insurance Cover Diabetic Supplies?

 Part D of Medicare, responsible for prescription drug coverage, may cover some diabetic supplies, including insulin via inhalation or injection.

 Medical insurance that is Original Medicare Part B often covers insulin-related therapies, including preventative services.
-Part B includes the succeeding facilities:
+Part B includes the following facilities:

 Part B Medicare